 with the Services, you can notify us at email@example.com

 NMC welcomes comments, posts, photos, videos and links submitted to its Facebook,Google+ or Instagram pages, on NMC's blog The Chartroom and at NMC's online learning portal, NMC Online.

 Please abide by these basic rules:

-- Adhere to privacy guidelines and College policies and guidelines.
+Adhere to privacy guidelines and NMC policies and guidelines.